 Which school do you want to support?

-In broad terms, there are two main approaches to making students motivated to learn: get them interested, or get them to do it anyway.
-Much has been written about the differences between intrinsic and extrinsic motivation in education.
-Intrinsic motivation is desire that comes from within.
+Intrinsic motivation comes from within.
 When a student is fascinated with a subject, motivation to learn about it arises naturally.
-Boys that memorize baseball statistics are not generally doing so because they will be tested on it.
-Education researcher Sugata Mitra has documented some of the amazing accomplishments of children in India who band together to learn subjects that interest them.
+Children that memorize baseball statistics are not doing so because they will be tested on it.
+Education researcher Sugata Mitra has documented some of the amazing accomplishments made by children in India who band together to learn subjects that interest them.

 There are two main approaches to making students motivated to learn: get them interested, or get them to do it anyway

 Extrinsic motivation (which comes from without) is always second-best, but it is also important.
 The classic extrinsic motivator in school is the letter grade: Never mind if it’s interesting, do your homework!
 Parent bribes fit in the same category.

-Carol Dweck describes student motivation in education as a matter of "mindset."
-When students believe that they can learn anything with effort, they can accomplish amazing things.
-But if they believe that their capacity to learn is "fixed," they limit themselves.
+On the other hand, if a student believes that their capacity to learn is fixed, they limit themselves.
 Statements like "I'm bad at math" or "I'm not a good student" have a way of making themselves true.
-She argues with evidence that teachers and parents can influence students' mindsets in the way that they present challenges.
+Dweck points to evidence that teachers and parents can influence students' mindsets by changing the way that they present challenges.